 This content is not compatible on this device.

 In Figure 4 you can see how the pole-vaulter's energy changes as he makes the vault.
 When he starts out, both his potential and kinetic energy are zero.
 As he starts to run, he increases his kinetic energy.
 Then, as he plants the pole and starts his vault, he trades his kinetic energy for potential energy.
 As the pole bends, it absorbs a lot of his kinetic energy, just like compressing a spring.
 He then uses the potential energy stored in the pole to raise his body over the bar.
 At the top of his vault, he has converted most of his kinetic energy into potential energy.

 Our calculation compares pretty well with the current world record of 6.15 meters, set by Sergey Bubka in 1993.

-For more information on these physics concepts and related topics, check out the links on the next page.
+For more information on these physics concepts and related topics, check out the links below.

 - Levers and Torque - illustrated explanations